asushares/cds/README.md

 | 2          | Modular processing framework with new weighted classifier implementation.
 | 3+        | Context-based classification and additional advance implementation modules.

-# Running SHARES Consent Service with Docker/Podman/Kubernetes
+# Running the Service with Docker/Podman/Kubernetes

 ## Step 1: Run the CDS Service and FHIR backend